aboutcode-org/scancode-licensedb/README.rst

 - has a License Name
 - has a Version or Published Date
-- has a a web page dedicated to the license, but may also be in a source file that contains the license text
+- has a a web page dedicated to the license, or is contained in a source file
 - has a custodian